Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Relativistic Cosmological Perturbation Theory

-In light of the preceding analysis, it can be concluded that the quantities represented by $\varepsilon_\een^\phys$ and $n_\een^\phys$, are the real physical perturbations to the energy density and particle number density, respectively.
-Furthermore, it has been demonstrated that the evolution equations for scalar perturbations~(\ref{subeq:pertub-flrw}), when combined with the background equations~(\ref{subeq:einstein-flrw}), govern the evolution of the energy density perturbation and the particle number density perturbation.
-In Appendix~\ref{app:computer-algebra}, the derivation of evolution equations for their corresponding density fluctuations will be presented.
-These density fluctuations are defined as follows:
+As demonstrated in Sec.\,\ref{subsec:decomp-lin-eqs}, the evolution equations for scalar perturbations~(\ref{subeq:pertub-flrw}) when combined with the background equations~(\ref{subeq:einstein-flrw}) describe the evolution of energy density and particle number density perturbations.
+In Appendix\;\ref{app:computer-algebra}, the derivation of evolution equations for their corresponding relative density perturbations defined by

-The final result is a system of evolution equations for the density fluctuations $\delta_{\varepsilon}$ and $\delta_{n}$, in closed, flat, and open \textsc{flrw} universes.
-These equations are given by
+will be presented.
+The result is a system of evolution equations for the relative density perturbations~$\delta_{\varepsilon}$ and~$\delta_{n}$, in closed, flat, and open \textsc{flrw} universes, given by